Simple To Understand & Easy To Implement

 Our proprietary, research-based methodology can systematically be applied to narrative, informational, and argumentative writing instruction.
 Our approach dramatically improves student writing skills and enhances reading comprehension.

 We designed our resources to improve student writing skills and enhance reading comprehension.
 Empowering Writers methodology uses Whole Class Instruction for the introduction, modeling, and practice of explicit foundational skills.

-Our interactive workshops, online tools, teacher manuals, and other instructional materials for K-8 educators have a positive and lasting impact on student literacy at each grade level.
+Our professional development, teaching guides, and other instructional materials for K-8 educators have a positive and lasting impact on student literacy at each grade level.
 Our tools and resources consistently contribute to higher standardized assessment scores.

 We use the following steps to bring reading and writing success for every student.